priyanshi-codes/youtube-backend/Readme.md

 ACCESS_TOKEN_SECRET=your_access_token_secret ACCESS_TOKEN_EXPIRY=1d REFRESH_TOKEN_SECRET=your_refresh_token_secret REFRESH_TOKEN_EXPIRY=7d

 This Readme.md file provides an overview of the project, its structure, current progress, and instructions on how to run the project.
-This Readme.md file provides an overview of the project, its structure, current progress, and instructions on how to run the project.
+It also includes information about environment variables and key files in the project.